Saying that video search engine optimization is merely important is an understatement. It is vital.

 #17.
 Don’t Just Rely on Video Search Engine Optimization

-You have three different alternatives when displaying a video on your website, and all bring different results to your video SEO optimization.
-You could go with a self-host video (that is, a video uploaded directly to your page), an embed from an outside public platform like YouTube or Vimeo, or one from a private video hosting site, like Wistia.
+You have at least three different alternatives when displaying a video on your website, and all contribute differently to your video SEO optimization.
+You could go with a self-hosted video (that is, a video uploaded directly to your page), an embed from an outside public platform like YouTube or Vimeo, or one from a private video hosting site like Wistia, like we did for our company’s video portfolio.

 Self-hosting is hardly ever an option.
 Unless you have a terrific hosting plan, videos can take too long to load, cut intermittently, and sometimes users can’t visualize them.
 How can that benefit your SEO video strategy?